GenAI-CUEE/SeniorProject-LongTermForecasting/README.md

 __3. PatchTST__

    This assumption model using channel independent concept and adding patching teqnique to convert sequence length in term of patch number and each patch has the same length.
-Patching number and patch length is the hyper parameter for this model
+Patching number and patch length is the hyper parameter for this model and every channel train on the same backbone model by using encoder block from transformer model.

 ![Structure PatchTST](https://github.com/GenAI-CUEE/GenAI-CUEE-SeniorProject-LongTermForecasting/assets/145090574/9f12ac4e-4437-45c2-91b9-e4cee857910a)